Is the April 2026 ADA Deadline Being Delayed? What the DOJ's Interim Final Rule Means

 Document Your Compliance Efforts Now

 Whether the deadline holds or shifts, documented good faith effort is your best defense.
 Run a scan today and save the dated results.
-If you need formal documentation, our Compliance Action Kit includes a timestamped certificate and remediation roadmap.
+If you need formal documentation, our Full Site Audit ($47) scans up to 50 pages and includes a timestamped compliance certificate.
+Need step-by-step fixes?
+The ADA Fix Kit ($147) adds a remediation guide and developer handoff.

 The organizations that will be safest — regardless of what happens with the federal timeline — are those that kept working on compliance and documented their efforts.
 The organizations most at risk are those that used regulatory uncertainty as an excuse to do nothing.